 3. Proper removal of waste on the property and dumpster areas.

-I would recommend clicking on bed bugs above and insure your property is taking the proper proactive steps for dealing with bed bugs.
+I would recommend clicking on bed bugs above and ensuring your property is taking the proper proactive steps for dealing with bed bugs.

 Other Nuisance Invaders

-There are numerous nuisance invader pests that occur from time to time in apartment communities.
+Numerous nuisance invader pests occur from time to time in apartment communities.
 I will touch on a few.

 1. Earwigs-5/8 of an inch long.
 Habitat modification can be key if these are an ongoing issue at your property.
 Targeted applications around the foundation of a building in early summer can be effective.

-2. Bristletails(Silverfish and Firebrats) - Can grow to 12 mm in length.
-There are several control strategies that can be used to control if these are an issue on your property including control of moisture, reduction of harborages and insecticide treatments by your provider.
+2. Bristletails(Silverfish and Firebrats) – Can grow to 12 mm in length.
+Several control strategies can be used to control if these are an issue on your property including control of moisture, reduction of harborages and insecticide treatments by your provider.

-4. House Centipede Feed on other insects such as spiders, carpet beetle, etc. Control strategies include reduction of moisture and applications of insecticides to targeted areas by your provider.
+4. House Centipede Feed on other insects such as spiders, carpet beetles, etc. Control strategies include the reduction of moisture and applications of insecticides to targeted areas by your provider.

-There are numerous other species of pests that are found in multi-family that I did not go over in this blog.
+Numerous other species of pests are found in multi-family that I did not go over in this blog.
 But as a property manager some takeaways to remember.